MaiLa24/mdnuc/README.md

 ## Before starting

-The `urdf` folder contains the model that is required for the controller in the wamv_wayfinding package to work properly.
+The `urdf` folder contains the model used during the paper.
+The WAMV is equipped with a LiDAR system featuring an 180-degree aperture angle and 2,500 beams.
+This is done so that it can be used with the lidar_angle_controller node from the wams_wayfinding package.
+The LiDAR update rate of 4 is ideal for obtaining approximately one reading every 10 centimeters of travel, as long as the trajectory follower speed parameters are not changed.
+The URDF contains an example of how to call the trajectory follower plugin.

 The `meshes` folder contains a mesh to use in with the nuc_client package.